Nature And Wildlife In Bahrain

 Arabian oryx

-The Arabian Oryx is one of the endangered animals in Bahrain and the best mammals that can endure desert life and one of Bahrain zoo animals.
+The Arabian Oryx is one of the endangered Bahrain animals and the best mammals that can endure desert life and one of Bahrain zoo animals.
 Among its characteristics is living in a very dry, hot and windy climate.
 The Arabian Oryx lives in dunes, stony plains, and valleys.
 The Arabian Oryx feeds on moist herbs, which are best consumed at night.

 The reasons for the extinction of nature and wildlife in Bahrain